ilbagatto/scaliger/README.md

 #### Obliquity of the ecliptic

-*Obliquity of the ecliptic* is the angle between the eauator and the ecliptic.
+*Obliquity of the ecliptic* is the angle between the celestial equator and the ecliptic.

 To calculate *Mean Obliquity*, angle which the ecliptic makes with the mean equator, use `MeanObliquity(jd float64) float64` function, where **jd** is Juliuan Date.